nswdpc/silverstripe-progressive-image/README.md

 # Progressive Image Loader for Silverstripe

-This module does progressive image loading, based partly on Medium image loading techniques, using IntersectionObserver (v1)
+This module does progressive image loading using IntersectionObserver (v1).

 [Browser support for IntersectionObserver](https://caniuse.com/#search=intersectionobserver) (currently all the important ones).

+While the module does add `loading="lazy"` to img tags, this module provides a polyfill for browsers that [don't yet support image lazy loading natively](https://caniuse.com/?search=loading%3Dlazy) (tl;dr Safari).

 ## Installation